dsjaramillom/whisper-offline-transcriptor/README.md

 Choose your file (.mp4, .mp3, .wav, etc.).

 The transcript will be automatically saved as a .txt file in the source folder.
+For detailed setup instructions, please refer to the [Installation Guide](INSTALLATION.md).